taylor1791/glider/docs/Home.md

-**Important: Do not make any changes using GitHub's editor!
+**Important: Pushing to master will overwrite any changes made using GitHub's editor!
 Instead, clone the repository and make a PR.**